Spine Exercises and Physical Therapy in Delray Beach, FL

 “Learning to Move Without Pain”

 Another major component of rehabilitating the spine is global stability retraining.
 The purpose of global stability retraining is to learn how to move above and/or below an area of pain without moving that segment.
 This often involves instructing someone to move one part of their spine without moving another.
 This becomes especially important when teaching a patient to protect an injured disc or to avoid putting pressure on an injured nerve or joint.
 Seeing a spine specialized therapist to accomplish this is key because they have to tools to give the feedback necessary to achieve global control.
-Gaining control of the global stabilizers often result in patient learning what motions/activities cause them pain and how to avoid them.
+Gaining control of the global stabilizers often result in patients learning what motions/activities cause them pain and how to avoid them.

 When doing a rehab program for the spine it is important to remember that “no pain, no gain” does not apply.
 If any exercise reproduces your symptoms or makes your pain worse, stop.